robsongajunior/escapejs/README.md

 ## About

-EscapeJS is a easy way to escape string.
-We have a native module to escape in NodeJSm, but, it is just to strings values.

-EscapeJS will help you to escape string values found in arrays and object structs in a recursive format.
+EscapeJS is a easy way to escape strings values; Today, we have a native module to escape in NodeJS, but, it is just to strings values.
+EscapeJS will help you to find and escape string values found in arrays and object/json structs.

 ## Install